 Students of The Academy of Home Staging learn how to hang canvas art for a lived-in redesign.
 Notice how the collage is treated as one piece.

-When hanging wall art near furniture, these rules of thumb change to accommodate the furniture.
+When hanging wall art near furniture, these rules of thumb change to accommodate the furniture, and don’t forget to use the best classically designed furniture.
 Nothing it worse than an unsettling wall gap between the sofa and the art being hung above.
 In contrast, hanging the art too close to the furniture can also hurt the visual of the art.
 When hanging art around furniture keep these dimensions in mind:

 Wall art should be hung 6 to 8 inches above the sofa.

 Wall art should be ½ to ⅔ the width of the sofa.

 Wall art generally looks best at eye level – about 57 inches from the floor.